p6345uk/jira-dark-theme/README.md

 I don't have any plans to publish this extension at the moment.

-To Update the Theme Specify the url's in the manifest.json file
+To Update the url's this need to be done in the in the manifest.json file